aws-samples/shopfloor-connectivity/docs/sfc-extending.md

 This section describes how additional protocol adapters and targets can be implemented.

-Both protocol adapters and targets can be implemented in languages like Java, Kotlin, or any other JVM language.
-These adapters and targets have the option to run in the same process as the SFC core module or as an external IPC service.
-The SFC framework, which is a JVM-based application, provides a set of classes that implements most of the infrastructure for adapter and target servers, logging, and configuration, so developers can focus on implementing the actual protocol.
+Protocol adapters and targets can be implemented in languages such as Java, Kotlin, or any other JVM language.
+These adapters and targets have the option to run either in the same process as the SFC core module or as an external IPC service.
+The SFC framework, which is a JVM-based application, provides a set of classes that implement most of the infrastructure for adapter and target servers, logging, and configuration.
+This allows developers to focus on implementing the actual protocol.

 For protocols or targets that require libraries or languages that cannot be executed in a JVM environment, an IPC server implementation can be used.
-The requirement is that the language and runtime must support the gRPC protocol.
+The only requirement is that the chosen language and runtime must support the gRPC protocol.

 # Implementing a protocol adapter

-The main activity of a protocol adapter is to read data from industrial devices using a specific protocol.
-The SFC core instructs the protocol adapter which data to read.
-The core itself is not aware of the actual protocol used by the adapter and the instructions are generic, so they can be used for any type of adapter.
-The implementation of an adapter will use these instructions, and its specific configuration data, to translate to execute protocol-specific API or service calls to read the data.
-The data is returned to the SFC core in a format that is not specific to the used protocol.
+The main function of a protocol adapter is to read data from industrial devices using a specific protocol.
+The SFC core instructs the protocol adapter on which data to read.
+The core itself is not aware of the actual protocol used by the adapter, and its instructions are generic, allowing them to be used for any type of adapter.

+The implementation of an adapter uses these instructions, along with its specific configuration data, to translate and execute protocol-specific API or service calls to read the data.
+The data is then returned to the SFC core in a format that is not specific to the protocol used.

 For JVM implementations the SFC core defines the following interface: